barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 We use geometric algorithms to compute triangles composing shapes on the globe such as circles, ellipsoids, polygons, etc.  We then use the triangles to draw the shape using WebGL.

 In this project, we will add geometric algorithms for new shapes and optimize existing geometric algorithms.
 We will:
    * Add triangulation for walls perpendicular to the globe.
-This includes computing positions, averaged normals, and texture coordinates for the triangles.
+This includes computing positions, averaged normals, and texture coordinates.
    * Optimize polygon ear clipping and improve its robustness at the International Date Line.
    * Optimize triangulation for circles and ellipses.